 GLRC facilitates both substance abuse and suicide prevention programming throughout the Upper Peninsula.
 Through this work, we also strive to reduce the stigma around mental health and substance abuse.
-GLRC staff coordinate Communities that Care (CTC) in four Upper Peninsula counties.
-We offer prevention services in three counties and have Suicide Prevention Action Teams (SPAT) in two communities in Marquette County.
+GLRC staff coordinate Communities that Care (CTC) in six Upper Peninsula counties.
+We offer prevention services in three counties and facilitate the West End Suicide Prevention team in Marquette County.
 We also coordinate the Mental Health First Aid (MHFA) Initiative across the Upper Peninsula.
 We provide Narcan training to law enforcement, medical facilities, and the community.
 We have active youth involvement focus groups and provide QPR to community, schools, and businesses.

 Our programs explore the consequences and implications of substance abuse.
 Clients learn about: